 Dear Friends,

-What the UCG asserts in this section of their letter is despicably arrogant and shows utter contempt for God as a provider.
+What the UCG asserts in this section of their letter shows utter contempt for God as a provider.
 The fact that He no longer rains down manna does not mean He no longer provides the very food we eat.
 In essence what these men are saying is "God, if you want us to not acquire or prepare our food on your Sabbath, then you need to keep providing us with manna.
 Otherwise, we have no obligation to obey you in this matter."
 Can you imagine the audacity of such a statement?

 God's command regarding the acquisition and preparation of food on the Sabbath is so clear that only the defiant would conclude otherwise.
 Furthermore, when the United Church of God refers to Blow the Trumpet's conclusion concerning Exodus 16 as "an unprovable extrapolation," they are relying on a patent rejection of the obvious.
 I encourage everyone to read this chapter to their children and ask them how it can be applied today.